rohitsakala/strategies/README.md

 - Email Alerts instead of using Sensibull.
 - Add Fyers broker support.
 - Add a GitHub action to cleanup mongo database
+- Make initilization of database as singleton pattern

 # FAQ's